 \begin{definition} Let $\tau$ be the set of all entries $\eta=\{1j_{1},\dots,\mathbf{m}j_{\mathbf{m}}\}$ contained in $\mathbf{2}^{\mathbf{m}}$ so that

 \end{definition}

 Let $\tilde{\tau}$ be the complementary of $\tau$, that is, the set of all entries $\tilde{\eta}=\{1j_{1},\dots,\mathbf{m}j_{\mathbf{m}}\}$ so that

 Proposition \ref{SEARCHALL:prp} below marks a decisive step to build our theoremhood.
-After building the closed digraphs, applying Proposition \ref{SEARCHALL:prp}, our search is focused on looking for compatible antichains.
-Again, we emphasize that our answer is a plain output, {\bf YES} or {\bf NO}, without naming the compatible antichains, if any.
-In other words, we have a plain program and we expect an answer {\bf YES} or {\bf NO} in regard to the possibility of existence of some kind of input.
-If the answer is {\bf YES}, we do not expect a polysize algorithm and generate the elements that fits on the positive answer.
+After building the closed digraphs, and applying Proposition \ref{SEARCHALL:prp}, our search is focused on looking for compatible antichains.
+Again, we emphasize that our answer is a plain output, {\bf YES} or {\bf NO}, without naming the compatible antichains if any.
+In other words, we have a plain program and we expect an answer {\bf YES} or {\bf NO} regarding the possibility of the existence of some kind of input.

 \begin{proposition} The following assertions are equivalent, \begin{enumerate} \item There is no compatible set of entries in $\tilde{\tau}$; \item $\tau$ entails $\mathbf{2}^{\mathbf{m}}$; \item There is no compatible antichain in $\mathcal{P}$. \end{enumerate} \end{proposition} \begin{proof} Clearly $1$ and $2$ are equivalent.
 If $seq$ is a compatible set of entries in $\tilde{\tau}$, then, $seq\not\in{\tau}$ for the sets are complementary.